Specification for Identifying and ReportingSpecifications for identifying and reporting eligible immigrant students.

-Section 3201(13) of the ESEA defines state as each of the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.
+Section 3201(13) of the ESEA defines "state" as each of the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.

-All county offices of education, school districts, and direct funded charter schools will enter their number of immigrant students in the California Longitudinal Pupil Achievement Data System (CALPADS).
+All county offices of education, school districts, and direct funded charter schools will enter their number of immigrant students into the California Longitudinal Pupil Achievement Data System (CALPADS).
 Only private schools complete the Student National Origin Report (SNOR).

 Private schools within the jurisdiction of a local educational agency (LEA) that experienced a two percent increase in enrollment of eligible immigrant pupils in the previous school year as compared to the average of the two prior years and that are within the geographic jurisdiction of a qualifying LEA may participate in the Title III Immigrant Subgrant Education Program.